jcame/virome_analysis-FOOD/README.md

 #### 6) Integrated results

-- *Normalizes RPKM on vOTU-tables and integrate host-taxonomy + viral taxonomy on files ready to load in R (e.g. Phyloseq) or Qiime2*
+- *Normalizes RPKM on vOTU-tables and integrates host-taxonomy + viral-taxonomy on files ready to load in R (e.g. Phyloseq) or Qiime2*

 #
 #